 When I became a mom fifteen years ago, I made sure I learned what was the best stroller and carseat to have.
-I spent hours reading Consumer Reports to find out what cribs stood the test of time and what clothing would withstand multiple washes.
+I even learnt that you could combine the two in a travel system; you can find great examples at www.strollerbuzz.com/best-car-seat-stroller-combos.
+Looking at this type of stuff and learning new baby things everyday is daunting.
+I spent hours reading Consumer Reports and sites like mommyhood101.com to find out what cribs stood the test of time and what clothing would withstand multiple washes.

 I spent weeks picking out the perfect border, rug, and bedding for my dream nursery.
 For months my father would send me plans to approve for the cradle he made by hand, and I made sure that it was all set up and ready to go weeks before my son was born.

 I also made sure my husband and I were ready to care for the baby.
 We took the courses, read the books and picked out and met our pediatrician.
 I learned about latch techniques and had bottles bought just in case nursing didn’t work for me.
 I thought I was as prepared as I could possibly be.

 Then the nurse put this extremely tiny person in my arms and I knew all bets were off.